Sharon Robinson has accrued over 20 years of senior level management experience in the government and non-profit arena.

 Ms. Robinson’s professional experience includes 20 years of service on Capitol Hill.
-Her career started in the early 1980s in the U.S. House of Representatives where she climbed the career ladder to become former U. S. Congressman Tom Barrett’s Chief of Staff.
+Her career started in the 1980s in the U.S. House of Representatives where she climbed the career ladder to become former U. S. Congressman Tom Barrett’s Chief of Staff.

 Ms. Robinson received a Bachelor of Arts Degree from the College of Communications Arts and Sciences at Michigan State University in 1983.